functionaldata/tPACE/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+Note indicates a change in maintainer from Cody Carroll to Alvaro Gajardo.

 ## Downstream dependencies
-I have run R CMD check on downstream dependencies of fdapace: fdadensity, fgm, frechet, LCox, and WRI.
+I have run R CMD check on downstream dependencies of fdapace: fdadensity, fdaPOIFD, fgm, frechet, KFPCA, LCox, and WRI.

 All packages passed.